vitalyisaev2/rbfopt-go/README.md

 // Define a cost function.
 It must perform some computation on the basis
 // of configuration provided by external optimizer.
 // If it's more convinient for you, instead of making explicit method,
 // you may use closure later.
 func (cfg *serviceConfig) costFunction(_ context.Context) (optimization.Cost, error) {
 	// For clarity, we will use quite a simple polinomial function
 	// with optimum that can be easily discovered:
 	// it corresponds to the upper bound of every variable.
+	// It's not possible to draw this function (because it's 4D),
+	// but it's quite easy to reason about it.
+	//
+	// Please remember that in practice, you will have to evaluate cost empirically,
+	// and this is the place where you will launch performance tests
+	// and measure performance metrics.
-	// In real-world example, one will have to evaluate cost empirically. x, y, z := cfg.paramX, cfg.paramY, cfg.paramZ return optimization.Cost(-1 * (x * y  + z)), nil
+	x, y, z := cfg.paramX, cfg.paramY, cfg.paramZ
+	return optimization.Cost(-1 * (x*y + z)), nil
 }

 func main() {
 	cfg := &serviceConfig{}

 	// Describe the variables and set the bounds. settings := &optimization.Settings{
 		Parameters: []*optimization.ParameterDescription{
 			{